effie95yr/DH110/Assignment_01/README.md

 The recognition of the website menus and links is also hard to achieve, as most of the links look too similar to each other.

+The flexibility of the website is not very high because there is only one way to navigate to each page.

+The website follows a minimalist design, but I think the problem is that it is so simple that a lot of necessary information is not available.

+My severity rating of this website is 2.